mnsami/minasami.com/_posts/2021-06-23-part-1-setup-reactjs-symfony-app-with-hotloading.md

 5. Help developers focus more on the user stories, rather than worry about a stable development environment.
 {:.section}

-### What is next ?
+### What is next?

-In the next blog of this series, I will create simple reactjs frontend to consume and API, and make it work with hot-loading.
+In [Part 2 of this series]({{ site.baseurl }}{% post_url 2021-09-24-part-2-setup-spa-reactjs-frontend-with-hot-reloading-for-development %}), I'll create a simple ReactJS frontend to consume the API and make it work with hot-loading.
 {:.section}